The votes are in following a controversial Preferendum campaign, fiercely opposed by Liverpool Jewish Students.

 He noted that low voter turnout was a problem of Western democracy as a whole and that it was important to remember that just because a relatively small percentage of the student body turned out to vote, it doesn’t mean that they are apathetic.

-The preferendum was publicised on the Guild website and in an email sent to all students.
+The Preferendum was publicised on the Guild website and in an email sent to all students.
+However, The Sphinx took to campus today to ask what students are really saying outside the campaign groups.

 When asked whether the result would affect students, one first year Geography student said: “I have no idea.
 I don’t know, to be honest with you… I have honestly no idea… I haven’t heard anything about it, I don’t know anything about it, so I just don’t know.”

 The University of Liverpool Jewish Society declined to comment formally before the release of their official statement.
-Both Friends of Palestine and the University of Liverpool Jewish Society are expected to release statements tomorrow.
+Both Friends of Palestine and the Liverpool Jewish Society are expected to release statements tomorrow.